 In May 2014, the Financial Accounting Standards Board ("FASB") issued guidance codified in Accounting Standards Codification ("ASC") 606, Revenue Recognition - Revenue from Contracts with Customers, which amends the guidance in ASC 605, Revenue Recognition.
 The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
 In August 2015, the FASB issued an accounting update to defer the effective date by one year for public entities such that it is now applicable for annual and interim periods beginning after December 15, 2017.
-Early adoption is permitted for periods beginning after December 15, 2016.
 ASC 606 also permits two methods of adoption: retrospectively to each prior reporting period presented (full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application (the modified retrospective method).
 The Company is required to adopt the standard on January 1, 2018.
-A decision regarding the adoption method has not been finalized at this time.
-The Company's final determination will depend on a number of factors such as the significance of the impact of the new standard on the Company's financial results.
+To date, the Company has primarily derived its revenues from various license and collaboration arrangements and sale of future royalties.
+The consideration the Company is eligible to receive under these agreements includes upfront payments, milestone payments and royalties.
+Each of the Company's agreements has unique terms that will need to be evaluated separately under ASC 606.
+The Company is currently assessing its active license and collaboration agreements and sale of future royalty arrangements.
+The Company is still assessing the impact of the new standard using the modified retrospective method.
+While the Company has not completed an assessment of the impact of adoption, the adoption of ASC 606 may have a material effect on its consolidated financial statements.